-- Continue to provide assistance for local public works, particularly in deteriorated areas of cities; - Give priority over new construction to the maintenance and rehabilitation of infrastructure, which is critical to support private economic development; and - Target federal procurement to areas of high unemployment.
+- Continue to provide assistance for local public works, particularly in deteriorated areas of cities; - Give priority over new construction to the maintenance and rehabilitation of

+• Target federal procurement to areas of high unemployment.

 For more details about land use, see CED Section 3.07(C)(1), Federal Land Stewardship.